Educational Background

 Community Service

-Prof. Robinson served on the Board of Trustees of the Link Community School in Newark, NJ (2004-2013).
+Professor Robinson served on the Board of Trustees of the Link Community School in Newark, NJ (2004-2013).
 Link was an independent middle school that prepared Newark seventh and eighth graders for private and prep high schools.
 She chaired the Education Committee, served on the Board’s Management Committee, Head of School Search Committee and Fundraising Taskforce.
 She served on the St. John’s University Law School Dean Search Alumni Advisory Committee in spring ‘09.
 She is a former member of the Board of Directors of the NY County Lawyers Association and the Judiciary Committee of the Association of the Bar of the City of NY.
-Prof. Robinson was recently elected a Director of the Alumni Association Board of Directors, St. John’s School of Law (2013-2016 term).
+Professor Robinson was recently elected a Director of the Alumni Association Board of Directors, St. John’s School of Law (2013-2016 term).

 Recognition Highlights